Top of the pageCheck Your Symptoms

 Upper respiratory system

 - A runny or stuffy nose.
-This may lead to blockage of the nasal passages, causing the child to breathe through his or her mouth.
+It may lead to blocked nasal passages that cause the child to breathe through the mouth.

 - Coughing, especially when lying down.